purplesyringa/sunwalker-box/README.md

 $ make
 ```

 This generates a `sunwalker_box` executable in the current directory.
-The executable is statically linked and relatively small (around a megabyte, and smaller in compressed form), so it can be copied to any Linux machine and run without requiring any additional libraries or dependencies.

-Cross-compilation for x86-64 is supported by passing `ARCH=x86-64` to `make`.
-For aarch64, sunwalker-box should be built natively on the target machine, as it includes a kernel module.
+Cross-compilation for x86-64 is supported by passing `CC=x86_64-linux-gnu-gcc` (or the corresponding cross-compiler for your Linux distribution) to `make`.
+For aarch64, sunwalker-box should be built natively on the target machine, as it includes a kernel module which is dependent on the exact kernel version.

 ## Using

 > TL;DR: Isolate the cores you want sunwalker-box to run user processes on with `sunwalker_box isolate --core {CORE}`, then start the sandbox with `sunwalker_box start --core {CORE}` (but you should add a few more options for security).

 Sunwalker manipulates the system configuration quite a bit, so all commands have to be run under root.
+If, for some reason, you need to run sunwalker-box in Docker (and that's very, very inefficient and makes absolutely no sense if you're spawning a container per user submission because Docker's just duplicating what sunwalker-box does, just worse), `--privileged` suffices.

 Firstly, reserve the cores you want sunwalker to use exclusively for running untrusted code.
 The preferred way to do this is to start the Linux kernel with the `isolcpus` option.
 If you can't or won't use `isolcpus`, sunwalker will work fine anyway, but then Linux might use the cores for kernel tasks, so the testing results might be somewhat unstable.